openstack/zaqar/doc/source/user/headers_queue_api_working.rst

     **Important**

-    The ``partial`` attribute has been deprecated in the v1.0 API and is not available in the v1.1 API.
     Drivers are now required to operate in a transactional manner.
     In other words, either all messages must be posted, or none of them.

 The ``body`` attribute specifies an arbitrary document that constitutes the body of the message being sent.